virezox/mech/nbc/readme.md

 ## Why am I not getting 720p?

-It seems new locked episodes dont offer HD anymore.
+It seems new locked episodes do not offer HD in some cases.
 Once they are unlocked (usually after one week), HD is available.

 ## Why does this exist?

-January 28 2022.

-I use the site myself.
+June 2 2022

 https://nbc.com/saturday-night-live/video/december-18-paul-rudd/9000199366